 Small speaker setups are usually compact in design.
 This makes them more portable and take up less space.
 As such, they have very small cones.
 They also have a very limited range of movement meaning they can’t move as much air at once.
 This is why they struggle to reproduce lower frequencies as these wavelengths need to be thrown a lot further.
 If you’ve ever stood at the back of a festival, you’ll know the first thing you hear is the bass.
 This is because of how long those waves are and how much further they are thrown.

 Minimal Range of Motion

 If small speakers have minimal ranges of motion, the way to counteract this is to make our music the same.
 Now, I’m sure some of you (myself included) aren’t all that keen on squashing your tracks to oblivion.
 I’m not suggesting you go insanely overboard.
-However, if your target audience is mostly listening through small speakers (perhaps your demographic is younger users) then you might want to consider being a little more aggressive with your compressors and limiters than you usually would.
+However, if your target audience is mostly listening through small speakers (perhaps your demographic is younger users) then you might want to consider being a little more aggressive with youraudio limiters and compressors than you usually would.
 Clamping down in dynamic range means the speakers need to work a lot less.
 This allows them to better reproduce the music you’ve created.